Third Annual Conference of the NOVA BHRE

 A growing number of States have adopted or are in the process of adopting mandatory human rights due diligence legislation, whilst at the EU level, the Draft Corporate Sustainability Due Diligence Directive is being discussed.
 Against the backdrop of these developments, one of the main challenges remains how to translate these requirements into practice.

-The aim of this conference is to bridge the gap between law and practice and explore the implications of corporate due diligence in the management of global value chains, the role of technology in that respect, the requirements in relation to responsible disengagement and the measures needed to ensure access to remedy when harm does occur.
+The aim of this conference was to bridge the gap between law and practice and explore the implications of corporate due diligence in the management of global value chains, the role of technology in that respect, the requirements in relation to responsible disengagement and the measures needed to ensure access to remedy when harm does occur.

-This conference is organised in collaboration with NOVA SBE and the NOVA Green Lab with the support of PLMJ, the Portuguese Chamber of Commerce and Industry, CEDIS, FCT, the Embassy of Canada to Portugal and the ERA Chair in Social Innovation.
+This conference was organised in collaboration with NOVA SBE and the NOVA Green Lab with the support of PLMJ, the Portuguese Chamber of Commerce and Industry, CEDIS, FCT, the Embassy of Canada to Portugal and the ERA Chair in Social Innovation.

 Conference conveners: Claire Bright, Laura Iñigo Álvarez and Alison Holm